Autism spectrum disorder (ASD) is a developmental disability that can cause significant social, communication and behavioral challenges.

 ASD is a developmental disability.
 It involves a wide range of symptoms, but it mainly affects a child’s social and communication skills.
 It can also impact behavior.

-Is autism a protected disability?
+Is autism a developmental or neurological disorder?

-Is autism considered an intellectual disability?
+Is autism a learning disability or intellectual disability?